Over 94% of our IB students scored level 6 or 7 in 2026.

 IB TOK tutors often have expertise in time management and study techniques specific to the IB program.
 They can help you create effective study schedules, teach you efficient note-taking methods for TOK concepts, and provide strategies for balancing TOK with your other IB commitments.
 These skills are crucial for success in the rigorous IB program and can significantly reduce stress levels.

-Can a TOK tutor help me improve my presentation skills for the TOK exhibition?
+Can a TOK tutor help me polish my exhibition commentary?

 How does online TOK tutoring compare to in-person sessions?